krisk0/ebuilds/README.md

 Reason for creating `gmp-...ebuild`: official .ebuild installs crippled library (without microarch optimisation).

+Reason for messing up with `iridium-browser`: want a fast browser that does not segfault as often as Forefox and does not phone home as often as Chromium.

 ## Installation (quick/hacker way)

 Supposing all pre-requisites met, the fastest way to compile/install software is to call `ebuild` directly.